Information for officials

 officials’ committees may also provide feedback to departments on the outcome of Cabinet committee discussions.

-Departments should contact the relevant Cabinet committee secretary in the Cabinet Office (use the PSI Cabinet Office contact page) about any difficulties or uncertainties that they have about attendance at Cabinet committees.
+Departments should contact the relevant Cabinet committee secretary in the Cabinet Office (use the contact page on the Cabinet Office shared workspace) about any difficulties or uncertainties that they have about attendance at Cabinet committees.